Get Help Today(877) 648-4288

-What Are the Effects of Using Halcion?
+What Are the Effects Of Using Halcion?

-Halcion is the brand-name for Triazolam, a Benzodiazepine that doctors prescribe patients for insomnia.
+Halcion is the brand-name for Triazolam which is a Benzodiazepine that doctors prescribe patients for insomnia.
 In most cases, Halcion causes people to quickly fall asleep and stay asleep for about seven to eight hours.
 It also prevents people from waking up suddenly at night.
 A prescription for Halcion is typically short-term and usually alleviates the symptoms of insomnia within ten days.
 As a sedative-hypnotic Benzodiazepine, the effects of Halcion are similar to those of Valium, Xanax, Klonopin, Ativan, and other related drugs.
 Halcion alters the chemistry in the brain to increase the potency of GABA, a neurotransmitter that inhibits activity among neurons.
 Insomnia arises from hyperactivity within the brain.
 By amplifying GABA, Halcion relaxes the brain and allows a person to sleep more easily.

 Although its primary purpose is to treat insomnia, doctors sometimes prescribe Halcion to treat anxiety and panic attacks.
 While Halcion is safe for patients who follow their prescriptions, the drug Triazolam is a Schedule IV controlled substance in the United States because the medication poses risks for abuse and dependence.
 In large doses, Halcion may even cause someone to feel “high,” an effect of many illegal recreational drugs.

-The Side Effects of Halcion
+The Side Effects Of Halcion

 Like all medications, Halcion can cause side effects.
 Most Halcion side effects are not life-threatening and will fade away within hours.
 The most common side effects of Halcion are drowsiness, dizziness, and vivid dreaming.
 Some patients who take Halcion still feel tired after they wake up and remain sleepy during the day.